jeevanroy/Calculator-App/README.md

 # Calculator-App
-This is a basic calculator app that can perform addition, subraction, multiplication, and division of integers and floating point number.
+This basic calculator app can perform addition, subtraction, multiplication, and division of integers and floating point numbers.

 ##Layout: